jphaugla/datastax-bank-techday/README.md

 RealTime transactions
 When all historical transactions are loaded, the process will start creating random transactions for todays date and time.
 If you wish just to run real time transactions specify -DnoOfDays=0.

+To do the streaming, look at the README.md file in ./streaming

 To use the web service run

 	mvn jetty:run